-If you experienced one or some of the positive interview signs above then try to relax a little while you wait for your interview result.
+If you experienced one or some positive interview signs above, try to relax a little while you wait for your interview result.

 If you don’t get the position, but you did achieve some of the signs above, don’t let it knock your confidence.
-It’s an indication that you did a fantastic job, it’s just another candidate did it better.
+It’s an indication that you did a fantastic job.
+It’s just another candidate who did it better.

 We will soon write a post on how to give good interview answers.
-But for the meantime, check out our post on the 10 steps of the hiring process.
+In the meantime, check out our post on the 10 steps of the hiring process.

 See you next time!